-The Structure field is used to control how an item is displayed.
+The Structure field is used to control how an item is displayed (and stored).
 Individual trees are shown as POINT icons.
-Groups, Hedges, Shrub and Woodland areas are shown as POLYGON shapes.
-Simply select a structure and press Save – the location co-ordinates will be automatically converted to the required shape.
+Groups, Hedges, Shrub and Woodland areas can be shown as either POLYGON or LINE STRING shapes.
+Simply select a structure and press press Save – the location co-ordinates will be automatically converted to the required shape.

 The location coordinates are shown in the standard Well Known Text (WKT) representation for GIS objects.
 We don’t expect that you will ever need to edit these coordinates directly.
 It is recommended to change the shape and location on the Map page.
 Valid WKT formats are as follows:-

 - POINT (x y)

 - LINE STRING(x1 y1, x2 y2, x3 y3, …)